Constant-delay enumeration for SLP-compressed documents: Introduction

-This paper aims to extend the understanding of the evaluation problem over SLP-compressed documents in several directions.
-First, we study the evaluation problem of \emph{annotated automata} (AnnA) over SLP-compressed documents.
-These automata are a general model for defining regular enumeration problems, which strictly generalizes the model of extended variable-set automaton used in~\cite{SchmidS21}.
-Second, we provide an output-linear delay enumeration algorithm for the problem of evaluating an unambiguous AnnA over an SLP-compressed document.
-In particular, this result implies a constant-delay enumeration algorithm for evaluating extended variable-set automaton, giving a positive answer to the open problem left in~\cite{SchmidS21}.
-Third, we can show that we can extend this result to what we call a \emph{succinctly} annotated automaton, a generalization of AnnA whose annotations are succinctly encoded by an enumeration scheme.
-We can develop an output-linear delay enumeration algorithm for this model, showing a constant-delay algorithm for sequential (non-extended) vset automaton, strictly generalizing the work in~\cite{SchmidS21}.
-Finally, we show that one can maintain these algorithmic results when dealing with complex document editing as in~\cite{SchmidS22}.
+In this paper, we extend the understanding of the evaluation problem over SLP-compressed documents in several directions. \begin{enumerate} \item We study the evaluation problem of \emph{annotated automata} (AnnA) over SLP-compressed documents.
+These automata are a general model for defining regular enumeration problems, which strictly generalizes the model of extended variable-set automaton used in~\cite{SchmidS21}. \item We provide an output-linear delay enumeration algorithm for the problem of evaluating an unambiguous AnnA over an SLP-compressed document (Theorem~\ref{theo:main-theorem}).
+In particular, this result implies a constant-delay enumeration algorithm for evaluating extended variable-set automaton (formalized in Corollary~\ref{coro:eva}), giving a positive answer to the open problem left in~\cite{SchmidS21}. \item We show that this result extends to what we call a \emph{succinctly} annotated automaton, a generalization of AnnA whose annotations are succinctly encoded by an enumeration scheme.
+We develop an output-linear delay enumeration algorithm for this model (Theorem~\ref{theo-algo-succ}), and then show a constant-delay algorithm for sequential (non-extended) variable set automata (Corollary~\ref{coro:va}), strictly generalizing the work in~\cite{SchmidS21}. \item Finally, we show that one can maintain these algorithmic results when dealing with complex document editing as in~\cite{SchmidS22} (Theorem~\ref{theo:edit-main-theorem}). \end{enumerate}

-The main technical result is to show that the data structure presented in~\cite{MunozR22}, called Enumerable Compact Set (ECS), can be extended to deal with shift operators (called \dsabbr).
-This extension allows us to compactly represent the outputs and ``shift'' the results in constant time, which is to add or substract a common value to all elements in a set.
-Then, by using matrices with \dsabbr nodes, we can follow a bottom-up evaluation of the annotated automaton over the grammar (similar to~\cite{SchmidS21}) to enumerate all outputs with output-linear delay.
-The combination of annotated automata and \dsabbrs considerably simplifies the algorithm presentation, reaching a better delay bound.
+The main technical result is to show that the data structure presented in~\cite{MunozR22}, called Enumerable Compact Set (ECS), can be extended to deal with shift operators (we call it \dsabbr).
+This extension allows us to compactly represent the outputs and ``shift'' the results in constant time, in the sense of adding or subtracting a common value to all elements in a set.
+By using matrices with \dsabbr nodes, we can then perform a bottom-up evaluation of the annotated automaton over the grammar (similar to~\cite{SchmidS21}) to enumerate all outputs with output-linear delay.
+The combination of annotated automata and \dsabbrs considerably simplifies the algorithm's presentation, and lets us achieve a better delay bound.